melissamonroe/etl-project/README.md

 ## Running the ETL
 There are several ways to run the ETL for Craigslist.

-1. To have an interactive experience it can be run from a [Jupyter Notebook](./src/cl_rental_scrape.ipynb)
+1. For an interactive experience it can be run from a [Jupyter Notebook](./src/cl_rental_scrape.ipynb)
 2. Run from a .bat or .sh file for automation on both windows and *nix environments [craigslist_etl.bat](./resources/scripts/craigslist_etl.bat) and [craigslist_etl.sh](./resources/scripts/craigslist_etl.sh)